 When an applicable constraint violation occurs, the IGNORE resolution algorithm skips the one row that contains the constraint violation and continues processing subsequent rows of the SQL statement as if nothing went wrong.
 Other rows before and after the row that contained the constraint violation are inserted or updated normally.
 No error is returned when the IGNORE conflict resolution algorithm is used.

-When a UNIQUE constraint violation occurs, the REPLACE algorithm deletes pre-existing rows that are causing the constraint violation prior to inserting or updating the current row and the command continues executing normally.
+When a UNIQUE or PRIMARY KEY constraint violation occurs, the REPLACE algorithm deletes pre-existing rows that are causing the constraint violation prior to inserting or updating the current row and the command continues executing normally.
 If a NOT NULL constraint violation occurs, the REPLACE conflict resolution replaces the NULL value with the default value for that column, or if the column has no default value, then the ABORT algorithm is used.
 If a CHECK constraint violation occurs, the REPLACE conflict resolution algorithm always works like ABORT.

 The update hook is not invoked for rows that are deleted by the REPLACE conflict resolution strategy.
 Nor does REPLACE increment the change counter.
 The exceptional behaviors defined in this paragraph might change in a future release.